Ravenshoe, Queensland: Amenities

+St Teresa of the Child Jesus Catholic Church is on the south-east corner of Moore Street and Moffat Street (17.611055°S 145.487°E).
+It is within the Ravenshoe Parish of the Roman Catholic Diocese of Cairns which is administered from the Malanda Parish.

+St Barnabas Anglican Church is at 18 Moore Street (17.610325°S 145.487°E).

+Ravenshoe Seventh Day Adventist Church is at 32 John Street (17.604593°S 145.487°E).

+Kingdom Hall of Jehovah's Witnesses is at 13 Tully Falls Road (17.61656°S 145.487°E).

 Attractions

 Natural attractions

 Ravenshoe is located close to waterfalls, crater lakes, swamps, water holes, rainforests and historical landmarks.
 There is also a diverse variety of plants and animals, including 12 species of possum, 8 species of kangaroo and abundant bird life.
 In 2005, Malaan National Park was declared over forests which were previously known as Dirran State Forest.

 Bushwalking

 Misty Mountain Wilderness trails are a network of extensive walking tracks that traverse Tully Gorge National Park and Wooroonooran National Park.
 There are bushwalks to the Millstream Falls as well as Little Millstream Falls.

 Steam railway

 From time to time, a steam train runs between Ravenshoe and the nearby town of Tumoulin, carrying locals and tourists to and from the local markets.

 Other attractions

 Ravenshoe has a number of galleries and creative industries, reflecting the nature of the locals.
 The Windy Hill Wind Farm owned by Queensland Government's Transfield Services Infrastructure Fund (together with the Koombooloomba hydroelectric dam) generates enough electricity to power several towns.